-enhance-factor $Q^2 \ x_1 \ x_2$ parton1 parton2
+enhance-factor ${Q}^2 \ x_1 \ x_2$ parton1 parton2

-- HEPMC_OUTPUT: HepMC output according to the HepMC::writeGenEvent method. - OLD_HEPMC_OUTPUT: HepMC output according to the GenEvent::print method.
+- HEPMC2_OUTPUT: HepMC output using the HepMC::GenEvent::print method.
+This assumes that you enabled the link to the HepMC package version 2.x.
+This is possible through a corresponding configure flag, see the section above dealing with the installation of SHERPA and how to apply the makeinstall script in particular. - HEPMC_OUTPUT (DEPRECATED): HepMC output according to the HepMC::writeGenEvent method of CLHEP.
+This assumes that you enabled the link to the CLHEP package.
+This is possible through a corresponding configure flag, see the section above dealing with the installation of SHERPA and how to apply the makeinstall script in particular. - OLD_HEPMC_OUTPUT (DEPRECATED): HepMC output according to the HepMC::GenEvent::print method of CLHEP.
 Beware: This is buggy even in recent CLHEP packages and might crash especially when using gcc4.

-It should be stressed that in order to enable the HepMC event record, the user must enable the link to the CLHEP package.
+This assumes that you enabled the link to the CLHEP package.
 This is possible through a corresponding configure flag, see the section above dealing with the installation of SHERPA and how to apply the makeinstall script in particular.